maarten-pennings/CCS811/examples/ccs811flash/README.md

 I CANNOT BE HELD RESPONSIBLE IN THE EVENT SOMETHING GOES WRONG WITH YOUR DEVICE DURING THE PROCESS OF FOLLOWING/USING THIS EXAMPLE.

-The risk is low, since you only flash the application firmware, not the boot loader.
+The risk is low, since you only flash the application firmware, not the boot loader (see e.g. [brick](#a-brick) below).

 Note that from version 2.0.0 ams has this change note "Removed NTC functionality.
 Pin 8 not measured and left undriven.".
 So if your application uses the onboard thermistor, do not upgrade from 1.x.x to 2.x.x.